Website Design and Maintenance: Do you know who handles it?

 Does the About page include vague text?: “We are a one-stop web services company.”
 Or “Our team of designers, developers, and project managers partner with you.”

-Do all the photos of people working in an office look like stock photos?
+Do all the photos of people working in an office, meeting room, or coffee house look like stock photos?

 Look up the business address on Google Maps.
 It will help you see if the address exists.
-You’ll also see if there are any negative Google reviews.
+You’ll also see if there are any Google reviews and what is said about them in any negative reviews.

 Does this have you wondering who will be (or already is!) working on your website?
-If you’re ready for the peace of mind that comes with knowing who’s working on your website, get in touch with Debbie today!
+If you’re ready for the peace of mind that comes with knowing who’s working on your website, contact Debbie today!
+Or see more about WordPress website packages, maintenance plans, and search engine optimization.